Elizabeth Monroe: Birth, parents, and childhood (1768–1778)

-Courtship and marriage
+Courtship and marriage (1785–1786)

-Elizabeth first caught the attention of James Monroe in 1785 while he was in New York City serving as a member of the Continental Congress.
+Kortright first caught the attention of James Monroe in 1785 while he was in New York City serving as a member of the Continental Congress.
 William Grayson, James Monroe's cousin and fellow Congressman from Virginia, described Elizabeth and her sisters as having "made so brilliant and lovely an appearance" at a theater one evening, "as to depopulate all the other boxes of all the genteel male people therein."

-James, age twenty-seven, married Elizabeth, age seventeen, on February 16, 1786, at her father's home in New York City.
+James Monroe, then 27 years old, married Elizabeth, then 17 years old, on February 16, 1786, at her father's home in New York City.
 The marriage was performed by Reverend Benjamin Moore, and recorded in the parish records of Trinity Church, New York.
-After a brief honeymoon on Long Island, the newlyweds returned to New York to live with her father until Congress adjourned.
+After a brief honeymoon on Long Island, the newlyweds returned to New York City to live with her father until Congress adjourned.
 Their first child, whom they named Eliza Kortright Monroe, was born in December, 1786, in Virginia.

-Ambassador's wife
+Ambassador's wife (1794–1796)

-In 1794, James was appointed United States Minister to France by President George Washington.
-In Paris, as wife of the American Minister during the Reign of Terror, she helped secure the release of Madame La Fayette, wife of the Marquis de Lafayette, when she learned of her imprisonment and threatened death by guillotine.
+In 1794, George Washington appointed James as United States Minister to France.
+In Paris, as wife of the American Minister during the Reign of Terror, she helped secure the release of Madame La Fayette, wife of the Marquis de Lafayette, when she learned she was imprisoned and scheduled to be executed by guillotine.
 The Monroes also provided support and shelter to the American citizen Thomas Paine in Paris, after he was arrested for his opposition to the execution of Louis XVI.
 While in France, the Monroes' daughter Eliza became a friend of Hortense de Beauharnais, step-daughter of Napoleon, and both girls received their education in the school of Madame Jeanne Campan.
-James was recalled from his Ambassadorship in 1796, due to his support of France in the opposition of the Jay Treaty.
+James was recalled from his Ambassadorship in 1796, due in part to his support of France in the opposition of the Jay Treaty.

-Governor's wife
+Governor's wife (1799–1802)

-The Monroes returned to Virginia, where he became governor.
-A son, James Monroe, Jr., was born in 1799 but died in 1801.
-During this time, Elizabeth suffered the first of a series of seizures and collapses (possibly epilepsy), which would plague her for the rest of her life, and gradually cause her to restrict social activities.
-The Monroe's third child, a daughter whom they named Maria Hester, was born in Virginia in early 1802.
+The Monroes returned to Virginia, where James became governor, and Elizabeth became First Lady of Virginia.
+The couple's son, James Spence, was born in 1799 but died in 1800.
+During this time, Elizabeth suffered the first of a series of seizures and collapses that were possibly a product of epilepsy, which plagued her for the rest of her life and gradually caused her to restrict her social activities.
+The Monroe's third child, a daughter they named Maria Hester, was born in Virginia in early 1802.

-Life in Great Britain
+Great Britain (1803–1804)

-In 1803, President Jefferson appointed James to be United States Minister to Great Britain, and also the United States Minister to Spain.
-Elizabeth found the social climate there less favorable than in France, possibly because British society resented the United States' refusal to ally against France despite the governmental change.
-In 1804, James was sent as a special envoy to France to negotiate the purchase of Louisiana, in addition to remaining the Ambassador to both Great Britain and Spain.
-That same year the Monroes were invited by Napoleon Bonaparte to attend his coronation in Paris, as part of the official American delegation.
+In 1803, President Thomas Jefferson appointed James as United States Minister to Great Britain and Spain.
+Elizabeth found the social climate in London less favorable than it had been in Paris, possibly because British society resented the United States' refusal to aid it in its conflict with France.
+In 1804, James was sent as a special envoy to France to negotiate the Louisiana Purchase.
+That same year, the Monroes were invited by Napoleon Bonaparte to attend his coronation in Paris, as part of the official American delegation.